 During the application process to join our Sixth Form, all students receive extensive support and guidance to ensure they choose the right course for them, taking into account career aspirations and interests.
 This includes guidance interviews with a member of the Academy Leadership Team on Mock Results Day in Year 11, a formal entry interview followed by an opportunity to experience sixth form life and lessons in their chosen subjects on Sample Day, and an appointment with one of our Enrolment Advisors on Results Day in August.

-Every student within our Sixth Form has their own mentor in the form of a dedicated and experienced member of staff.
-Students meet their mentor at least once a fortnight, with a view to supporting them to reach their full academic potential.
+Every student within our Sixth Form follows an academic mentoring programme with a dedicated and experienced member of staff.
+Students meet their mentor at least once a week, with a view to supporting them to reach their full academic potential.

 Attend to Attain